-It is important to establish how often you will pay employees before you hire them.
+It’s important to establish how often you will pay employees before you hire them.
 The most common pay periods used are weekly, biweekly, semimonthly, and monthly.
 You can have more than one pay period.
 For example, you can pay hourly employees on a weekly basis and salaried employees on a biweekly basis.

 Decide What Benefits You Will Offer to Employees

 Benefits are a key component of payroll.
-For example, if you offer a 401K plan or a health insurance, plan then you must decide how much you will contribute as an employer and what the employee must contribute in order to participate in the plan.
-For more info on how to determine which benefits to offer employees, check out Employee Benefits: The Ultimate Guide.
+For example, if you offer a 401(k) plan or a health insurance plan, then you must decide how much you will contribute as an employer and what the employee must contribute in order to participate in the plan.

 Purchase Workers’ Comp Insurance

-Workers compensation provides protection for employees who are injured on the job or become sick because of the job.
-Workers’ compensation is mandated by each state except Texas.
-You can learn more about the cost, state requirements, and how to purchase workers’ comp here.
+Workers’ compensation provides protection for employees who are injured on the job or become sick because of the job.
+Workers’ compensation is mandated by each state (except Texas).
+You can learn more about the cost and state requirements in our how to purchase workers’ comp guide.

-After hiring your employees, you’ll need to set up your employees in your payroll system, whether you’re using a manual process (in Excel) or payroll software.
+After hiring your employees, you’ll need to set them up in your payroll system, whether you’re using a manual process (in Excel) or payroll software.
 For each employee, you will typically need an I-9 form, W-4 form, and direct deposit authorization form, if applicable.
-Below you will find a brief description of each of these forms.
+Below you will find a downloadable template and a brief description of each of these forms.

 All employers in the U.S. must verify that any person they plan to hire is a U.S. citizen or has the right to work in the United States.
-This must be done by completing the I-9 form and making copies of documentation provided by the employee such as social security card, VISA, birth certificate or driver’s license.
-Click here to download a sample I-9 form.
+This must be done by completing the I-9 form and making copies of documentation provided by the employee, such as Social Security card, visa, birth certificate, or driver’s license.

-On this form, employees will provide information like their marital status and the number of allowances they want to take for their dependent children.
-Based on this information, you can calculate how much income taxes to take out of your employees’ paychecks.
-Employees can fill out a new W-4 form anytime their status changes.
+On the W-4 form, employees will provide information like their marital status and the number of allowances they want to take for their dependent children.
+Based on this information, you can calculate how much income tax to take out of their paycheck.